What is diabetes?

-It can be claimed that all of us are somewhat familiar with diabetes disease.
+It can be claimed that all of us are somewhat familiar with This disease.
 This chronic disease is caused by the body’s inability to burn the sugar received from various foods in order to produce energy.
-There are many factors that increase the risk of developing diabetes.
-These include age, race, pregnancy, stress, certain medications, genetics and family history, cholesterol and obesity.
+There are many factors that increase the risk of developing this disease.

 Read more: What people with diabetes should not eat?